sarthakSharma5/Wordpress-over-AWS-EKS/README.md

 use appropriate values before using them provided and/or used w.r.t.
 AWS Cloud a few pre-requisites before using the same:
 1. keep a AWS key ready to be used to login to nodes
-2. kubectl and eksctl programs on local host are must
+2. kubectl and eksctl programs pre-installed on local host

 To create a cluster for other general purpose use cluster.yaml file
 command: eksctl create cluster -f cluster.yaml